 Chinese medicine focuses on good health that relies on maintaining and restoring balance.
-CM takes a holistic approach to understanding normal function while focusing as much attention on the prevention of illness as it does on the treatment of disease.
+Chinese medicine takes a holistic approach to understanding normal function while focusing as much attention on the prevention of illness as it does on the treatment of disease.

 When healthy, there is an abundant supply of Qi or ‘life energy’.
-This flows through the body’s meridians which are a network of unseen channels through the body.
+This flows through our body’s meridians, which are a network of unseen channels through the body.

 Qi can become blocked or there can be an inadequate supply to the body.
 This can result from:

 In this modern world, we tend to live a yang lifestyle, busy and often full of stress.
 A yin yoga practice can serve as the antidote to our yang lifestyle.
 While we never want to be completely yin, true health and wellbeing comes from the practice of balancing the yin and yang, passive and active, calming and stimulating.